DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 	open beowulf.epub

 8. Note that you can also start from Markdown.
-Then open the text file in your Markdown editor and save as a markdown file.
+Then open the text file in your Markdown editor and save as a Markdown file.
 Type the following command in pandoc to convert into EPUB:

 	pandoc beowulf.md -f markdown -t epub -s -o beowulf.epub